 This isn't a problem.
 This is by design.

-There are real, biological reasons your newborn doesn't sleep in long stretches.
+There are biological reasons why your newborn doesn't sleep for long stretches.

-Their stomach is tiny.
+Their stomachs are tiny.
 A newborn's stomach is about the size of a cherry on day one, growing to roughly the size of an egg by week two.
 They physically cannot take in enough food to last six or eight hours.
 Waking to eat every two to three hours is not a habit.
 It is a nutritional necessity.

 They don't have a circadian rhythm yet.
 Adults have an internal clock that tells us when it's day and when it's night.
-Newborns are not born with this.
-It develops gradually over the first two to three months.
-Until then, your baby genuinely cannot tell the difference between 2 PM and 2 AM.
+Newborns are not born with this, instead the development is seen around the 16 week mark.
+Until then, your baby genuinely cannot tell the difference between 12 PM and 12 AM.

 They are wired for proximity.
 From an evolutionary perspective, babies who stayed close to their caregivers and woke frequently to ensure that closeness were the ones who survived.
 Your baby wanting to be held, wanting to sleep on you, wanting to nurse frequently: this is not a flaw.
 This is millions of years of biology keeping your baby safe.